carevealed/audio_convert/README.md

         cd Downloads
         sudo pip install CAVPP_Audio_Convert-0.1.1.tar.gz

+Enter your computer password and it will install the program as well as the dependencies.

 **Note:** If you have a problem that pip isn't installed, you can install it with the following command.